hiattp/blog/_posts/2014-11-28-improving-rspec-test-clarity-with-yaml-expectations.markdown

 ### The Good

-The obvious wins here are twofold.
+The obvious win here is twofold.
 First, the spec for the matcher class now looks like this: